Calls to ditch 'ecocide treaty' after failed reform efforts

 The EU insists that will bring change.
 But experts argue that the EU should walk away from the negotiation and withdraw from the treaty as soon as possible on the grounds that loopholes will remain and that polluting projects will continue to have the upper hand when governments try to crack down.

-The EU will reach a "weak" agreement and then will try to sell it as "climate-friendly," warned Sahe.
+The EU will reach a "weak" agreement and then will try to sell it as "climate-friendly," warned Saheb.

 The former ECT secretariat employee said the EU is currently at a crossroads.
-"Either you become a climate-neutral region and you withdraw from the treaty or you become a greenwashing region," said Sahe.
+"Either you become a climate-neutral region and you withdraw from the treaty or you become a greenwashing region," said Saheb.

 Lukas Schaugg, a law analyst at the International Institute for Sustainable Development, a think tank based in Canada, sees no legal or politically viable solution that would be aligned with the 2015 Paris Agreement.